If you have arthritis or joint inflammation, you may be looking for answers that will restore the quality of the life you once had.

 - Arthroscopy – Arthroscopy is a minimally invasive approach of treating pre-arthritic problems inside the joint by making small incisions and using pencil-size instruments and a tiny camera to see and work inside the joint.

 - Joint replacement or partial joint replacement (also known as arthroplasty) – The most common total joint replacement is hip and knee, but arthroplasty is also used for the shoulder, elbow, ankle and knuckle.
-The University of Michigan is one of the few health care providers in southeast Michigan that offer total ankle joint replacement, and we are very experienced in this procedure.
+Michigan Medicine is one of the few health care providers in southeast Michigan that offer total ankle joint replacement, and we are very experienced in this procedure.
 Partial joint replacements can be done on the part of the joint that is damaged, such as the knee, hip, hand or wrist.

 - Osteotomy – Osteotomy involves cutting and then aligning the bone to shift the weight away from the part of the joint that is wearing out.